 Main Piece of Advice To Guide Your Preparation

 You should practice, practice, and never stop practicing.
 There's no time to read all of the CFA books but you should do as many exam-type questions, tests, and mocks as you can.
 You can use:

 - end-of-reading questions (in the CFA Curriculum),

 - mock exam provided by CFA Institute,

-- free reliable resources like our free CFA mock or sample practice test included in our free CFA Study Planner.
+- free reliable resources like the sample practice test included in our free CFA Study Planner.

 Inside our CFA Study Planner you can also find:

 - VIDEO APP with some bite-sized videos explaining many CFA level 1 concepts,

 - TEST APP with tons od exam-type questions that can be generated into various practice tests,

 - FORMULAS APP with relevant formulas for each topic.